forseti-security/forseti-security/_docs/_latest/configure/notifier/index.md

 ### Violation Notifications

-To select how you want Notifier to send violation notifications, follow the steps below:
+To configure how you want Notifier to send violation notifications, follow the steps below:

-1. Open `forseti-security/configs/forseti_conf.yaml`.
+1. Open `forseti-security/configs/server/forseti_conf_server.yaml`.
 1. Navigate to the `notifier` > `resources` section.

 On a per-resources basis, the following options are available.
 You can use